zeropse/moodtunes/docs/AI_ENHANCEMENTS.md

-# AI-Enhanced Mood Music Analysis
+# AI-Enhanced MoodTunes Analysis

 ## Overview

-We have successfully upgraded the Mood Music application with advanced AI-powered mood analysis capabilities.
+We have successfully upgraded the MoodTunes application with advanced AI-powered mood analysis capabilities.
 The system now uses sophisticated Natural Language Processing (NLP) and Machine Learning techniques to provide more accurate and nuanced mood detection.

 ## 🧠 AI Enhancements Implemented